-- Neurogenic Diabetes Insipidus- This occurs because there is a lack of secretion of ADH from the posterior pituitary gland.
+- Cranial diabetes insipidus – occurs due to a lack of secretion of ADH from the posterior pituitary gland.
 This could be idiopathic, or possibly due to damage to the pituitary gland by tumours, infection or trauma.
 It is treated with ADH analogues.

-- Nephrogenic Diabetes Insipidus- In this form of the disease there is no impairment in the release of ADH from the pituitary gland.
+- Nephrogenic diabetes insipidus – there is no impairment in the release of ADH from the pituitary gland.
 However, the kidney is unable to respond to the ADH and remove water from the urine.
 Initially, the condition is treated with amiloride.